-• Follow the instructions and be sure to follow all warnings on the equipment and in the manual for trouble free service.

-- Be sure that a supervisor is present whenever the Jet Stream 500 is in operation.
+- Follow the instructions and be sure to follow all warnings on the equipment and in the manual for trouble free service. - Be sure that a supervisor is present whenever the Jet Stream 500 is in operation.
 It is the responsibility of the supervisor to read and understand this manual before operating the equipment. - This product is supplied with a grounded power cord.
 Be sure that you use a wall socket that conforms to this cord.
 Bypassing the ground for any reason may cause personal injury.
 When using an extension cord, be sure the cord is capable of handling the power requirements of the wind tunnel.
 The cord should not be any longer than required. - Everyone within the immediate area of the Jet Stream 500 must wear proper ear protection before the instrument is started.
-The wind tunnel is capable of producing sounds in excess of 100 db which may cause loss of hearing. - A security key has been supplied that prevents the Jet Stream 500 from operating when the key is turned off.
-The supervisor should have possession of the key to prevent unauthorized use of the product. - Before starting the Jet Stream 500, be sure that the room is secure of any objects that may be blown around while the Jet Stream 500 is under operation.
+The wind tunnel is capable of producing sounds in excess of 100 db which may cause loss of hearing. - Before starting the Jet Stream 500, be sure that the room is secure of any objects that may be blown around while the Jet Stream 500 is under operation.
 This includes papers, books, and small objects that may become airborne due to the exhaust wind. - It is the supervisor's responsibility to inspect the Jet Stream 500 to insure it is in proper working order and that none of the built-in safety features are bypassed before and during operation. - Be sure that the pitot tube is not bent or plugged before operating the Jet Stream 500.
-If the pitot tube becomes blocked or damaged, the wind speed will not be under the proper control of the microprocessor and the wind speed may increase until the error condition is displayed. - Do not bypass the fan's power cord.
+If the pitot tube becomes blocked or damaged, the wind speed will not be under the proper control of the tunnel controller and the wind speed may increase until the error condition is displayed. - Do not bypass the fan's power cord.
 Doing so will damage the wind tunnel as the propeller blade is not designed for full speed operation.
-Since the speed is controlled by the microprocessor, the final speed is regulated to prevent full speed operation under normal use. - Turn off this product when not in use or during a lightning storm.
+Since the speed is controlled by the controller, the final speed is regulated to prevent full speed operation under normal use. - Turn off this product when not in use or during a lightning storm.
 Unplug the wind tunnel from the wall to avoid damage due to lightning or when left unattended for long periods of time. - Do not attempt to service, repair or disassemble this product yourself as removing covers may expose you to dangerous voltage or other hazards.
 No user serviceable parts are inside.
 Refer all servicing to Interactive Instruments, Inc. - Do not expose this unit to rain or moisture.
 The wind tunnel must be used in a protected building to prevent shock hazards. - This product is intended for instructional use only.
 It should not be used for the development of designs that could potentially injure humans.